ATL64/electoral-systems/app/texts/about.md

 This is a tool to visualise the effect that the application of different electoral laws could have had in past elections.
-It is important to emphasise the hypothetical 'could' since, in some cases, different electoral laws might have forced political parties to follow different strategies.
+It is important to emphasise the hypothetical 'could' since, in some cases, different electoral laws might have forced political parties to follow different strategies and voters to vote for a different party.

 For more information about the different values that can be selected in the dropdown menus and their meanings, click on the question mark (?) buttons.